bergsans/archaize-js/text/1_question_and_method.md

 # Purpose and method

-The main purpose of this project is not scientific; the project merely tries to replicate a small part of the inner workings of a transpiler - that is, something we already know exists and works just fine.
-If I am able to reproduce a transpiler according to the same (or similar, but not by original means in any sense) principles as others, it can't be said to be a scientific pursuit, at least not of the higher order.
-If someone would make an essay trying to verify the truthiness of gravity in physics, it would neither be a scientific pursuit (on the other hand, if someone would falsify it or correct the most basic formulation, it would be a scientific revolution).
-As of my knowledge, the growth of knowledge is usually included in the definition of a scientific essay - and I do nothing to contribute to the scientific body of knowledge on transpilers with this essay.
-On the other hand, my intention is to contribute to the development community by explaining how a transpiler works and what kind of problems a transpiler always face.

-Because of this, I feel no need to follow the patterns of scientific explication.
-With that said, I will still try to be precise, make references when necessary and sometimes use vocabulary from scientific discourse, namely computer science.
-Although I won't write a scientific essay, I will put a large focus on explaining the problems I've faced and a bit on how I've solved them.
-I will write less on my solutions than on the problems to be solved, since I am hopeful that the code will be quite self-explanatory.
-My intention when writing about these matters is to be reflective and analytical.

-*With this project I aim to develop a transpiler that manages to re-phrase, so to speak, a few of the ECMAScript 2015 (more commonly known as ES6) features with the syntax of ES5.*
+This essay tries to answer the question of how one could build a transpiler, using modern JavaScript.
+The question is answered using a twofold
+strategy: by use of natural language (description, analysis, reflection) and by code, programming language (JavaScript).

+My project will produce an ES6 to ES5 transpiler and will have similarities with projects like Babel.js.
+In the context of Computer Science, this essay holds no value; neither does the code project, a transpiler named Archaize JS.
+Archaize JS is to be thought of as a demonstration, a proof of concept.
+The text describes this demonstrations using programming language terminology and also reflect on how a transpiler actually works.

+Is it a scientific essay?
+Yes and no. It is scientific in the sense that it's descriptive, analytical and uses some vocabulary from Computer Science.
+This essay doesn't intend to contribute to the scientific body of knowledge on transpilers.
+In a way, it can still have scientic value.
+It indirectly helps out spreading knowledge on transpiler.
+And the fact it is less advanced and quite flawed might even be turned to an advantage in a didactic context.

 The user will input JavaScript code, stored in a file, to a command-line interface (CLI) and get it translated - if everything works out properly - to less modern, 'archaized' (hence the name, Archaize JS, of my transpiler) JavaScript to another file, specified by the user.
 This project will not cover all features of ES6, and any few subroutines.

 ## Method